 Lucy Cavendish has a small but enthusiastic community of Classicists, comprising around five Bachelors, Masters, and PhD students, and recent undergraduates have achieved high grades.

 The BA in Classics can be studied as either a three-year or a four-year course.
 The latter provides an introductory year focussing on the Latin language, Latin literature, and Roman history and culture; students then join the three-year group for the remainder of the degree, starting work on Greek in the second year of their four in Cambridge.

 Further information about the course can be found on the Faculty and University websites.

-There are no subject-specific entrance requirements for the four-year course, and we have in the past accepted applicants with a range of British and international qualifications.
+No subject-specific entrance requirements for the four-year course.
 Applicants for the three-year course must have a good A-level in Latin (or equivalent).

 Applicants invited for interview for the three-year course sit a written assessment on the day of interview.
 This assessment will last no longer than one hour, and will be similar in content and format to the assessment used at other colleges.
 The assessment for applicants for the four-year course will take the form of a special verbal language assessment, adapted to their own personal language learning background, with one of the Classics Faculty’s Language Teaching Officers.
 Specifications can be found here.